Dow plunges nearly 1,000 points after report shows sharp drop in U.S. hiring

 Stocks tumbled Friday after new government data showed a steep decline in hiring in July, spurring concerns that economic activity is slowing faster than economists expected.

-Two hours into the session, the blue-chip Dow Jones Industrial Average was down 984 points, or 2.4%, to 39,415.
-The broader S&P 500 sank 2.5%, while the tech-heavy Nasdaq Composite lost nearly 3%, fueled by disappointing quarterly earnings from bellwethers such as Amazon and Intel.
+The blue-chip Dow Jones Industrial Average plunged more than 980 points, or 2.4%, in early trade before paring its losses to close at 39,737, down 611 points, or 1.5%.
+The broader S&P 500 sank 1.8% on the day, while the tech-heavy Nasdaq Composite slid 2.4%, fueled by disappointing quarterly earnings from bellwethers such as Amazon and Intel.

 Market analyst Adam Crisafulli of Vital Knowledge said the weak employment numbers will heighten fears the economy is losing steam.
 "This labor report fell short on pretty much every single metric," he said in a note to investors.